 In support of improving patient care, this activity has been planned and implemented by Cine-Med and New Cardiovascular Horizons Foundation (NCVH).
 Cine-Med is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Ciné-Med designates this live activity for AMA PRA Category 1Credit(s)™.
+Ciné-Med designates this live activity for a maximum of 24.25 AMA PRA Category 1Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nursing Continuing Education